Ajani-C/Ajani-C.github.io/index.md

 I’ve worked on projects that include vulnerability assessments in virtual labs, analyzing network traffic with Wireshark, and testing password security.
 These experiences have helped me build a solid foundation in identifying risks, applying mitigation strategies, and thinking critically about how to secure modern systems.

 Beyond my technical skills, I stay active in the cybersecurity and tech community through organizations such as INIT@FIU and Code Crunch.
 These clubs have given me opportunities to collaborate on hands-on projects, participate in technical workshops, and contribute as a volunteer speaker.
 Through Code Crunch, I lead Security+ workshops during hackathons, helping students build foundational security knowledge and best practices.
-Experiences like these strengthen my problem-solving abilities and fuel my commitment to continuous learning in a field that’s always evolving.

 <br>